Frankmusik: 2020: Stephanie Clothing

-2021: Monthly Release, Carissimi and Kaushik Velendra fashion project
+2021–present: Reworks and Nobody

-Starting January 2021, Turner was involved into a new project releasing a digital new single the last day of every month.
-Preparing the new album compiling all the singles at the end of the year.
+Starting January 2021, Turner was involved in a project releasing a new digital single on the last day of every month.
+A new album consisting of all the singles would be released at the end of the year.
 On 8 November, Turner surprised his fans by releasing the physical studio album titled Carissimi, two months before the end of the monthly releases.
-On 31 December Turner released another single "Next" and the album instrumentals.
+On 31 December, Turner released another single "Next" and the album instrumentals.

-This year Turner collaborated with Kaushik Velendra for the SS22 and AW22 LFW Fashion Collections by writing short instrumental pieces.
+Also in 2021, Turner collaborated with Kaushik Velendra for the SS22 and AW22 LFW Fashion Collections by writing short instrumental pieces.

-2022: Reworking first album - Completed and Previous works releases

-Turner is having a new year of release surprisingly making reworks from scratch of his first album Complete Me that was not under his own label.
-The circle of releasing the last day of each month goes on.
-The first track in album release is "In Step".
+Turner made reworks from scratch of his first album Complete Me that were not under his own label, releasing them on the last day of each month.
+The first track in the album release was "In Step".
 It includes two new remastered songs.
 The album was released at the end of the year with physical and digital releases.
-The album is called "Completed".

-In parallel two of his previous works were published at the end of 2022.
-An EP with the songs of Anya Hindmarch Fashion Shows through the years 2016, 2017 and 2018.

-And some very old demos he made for the background music for a now defunct website calledThe Heaths of Thornton.
+The album is called Completed.
+In parallel, two of his previous works were published at the end of 2022.
+An EP included the songs of the Anya Hindmarch Fashion Shows through the years 2016, 2017 and 2018.
+In addition, some old demos he made for the background music for a now defunct website called The Heaths of Thornton.
 He said "The EP was comprised [sic] a random selection of tracks made after I just left high school and after dropping out of college (LCF).
 Some tracks were very rough.
 While others were modified professional demos to fit the vibe of the piece of music.
 For this release I decided to go in and create the correct splice points for each track in the mix and make it a more consumable piece of work instead of releasing it as a non stop 45 track.
 Although the last track is in fact the continuous work unedited."

-2023: New album with fortnight releases

-Turner is surprising his fans.
-He is actually releasing one new song every 15 days.
-January singles are called "White Branco" and "I can't".
-This project should lead to one massive album at the end of 2023.

-For the London Fashion Week in february Turner is returning to instrumental music production for Fashion designer Kaushik Velendra Collections AW23.
+For London Fashion Week in February 2023, Turner returned to instrumental music production for fashion designer Kaushik Velendra's Collections AW23.

-Artistry
+In July 2023, Turner ended the project with the final song "Crazy Love" to focus on family and personal projects.
+The 12 song album named Nobody was printed as an orange CD in November 2023.
+Only 100 copies were available.
+However the song "I'm Frozen" (featuring Goodbye The Hundred and Berenice Scott) was not included in the physical release.

+Influences

 Frankmusik cites Daft Punk, Erasure, Electric Light Orchestra, Razorlight, Hard-fi, Pet Shop Boys, Late Of The Pier, Oasis and Killa Kela as influences.